h3nn1e/h3nn1e.github.io/README.md

 ### Why do we need money?
 We need money to get:
 1. Things we need to survive (e.g. Food and water)

-2. Sanitary needs (e.g. Napkin, tissues, soap, toothbrush, toothpaste, and etc..)
+2. Sanitary needs (e.g. Napkin, tissues, soap, toothbrush, toothpaste, etc..)

 3. Shelter (e.g. houses)

-4. Needed appliances (e.g. Refrigerator, stove, oven, and etc..)
+4. Needed appliances (e.g. Refrigerator, stove, oven, etc..)

-5. Likes and wants (e.g. Phones, laptops, cars, toys, and etc..)
+5. Likes and wants (e.g. Phones, laptops, cars, toys, etc..)

 There are a lot of things that we need and want but can only be taken if we have the money to buy them.
 Then how do we get money?
-We get money by working and in excahnge of working, people get payed.
-What are some of the high paying jobs some people like and study for?
+We get money by working and in exchange for working, people get paid.
+What are some of the high-paying jobs some people like and study for?

 ### What are some of the common jobs most people get?
 1. Cashier